khaihern/blueos7/docs/source/windows_manager.rst

   Treat this block as a block called inside of a forever loop.
 However, this block only calls when the app is focused.
 Update any variables according to any sensing block (besides mouse sensing).

 Render/Update
   Treat this block as a block called inside of a forever loop.
 This block will be called whether or not the window is focused.
-All code that doesn't go into "Inputs" should go here.
-Code including sensing blocks (besides mouse sensing blocks) should NOT go here.
+All code that doesn't go into :class:`Inputs` should go here.
+Code including sensing blocks (besides mouse sensing blocks) should *NOT* go here.

 Rendering functions
 -------------------